 In many neighborhoods and communities, infrastructure is available and there may be one or more providers available, but the services are not affordable for many in the community.
 Students, communities and families without Internet access at home are even more disadvantaged by the closure of public libraries due to the pandemic.
-Students and adults use libraries for multiple purposes including education, job searches, telehealth and various other activities.
+Students and adults use libraries for multiple purposes including education, job searches,

+Digital Inclusion refers to the activities necessary to ensure that all individuals and communities, including the most disadvantaged, have access to and use of Information and Communication Technologies. telehealth and various other activities.
 Libraries are a central resource for many small rural communities.
 However, many households do not have the broadband Internet service to access their libraries during the COVID-19 library closures and may be limited to access the library Wi-Fi network from the parking lot.